wcygan/cloudflare-tunnel-example/USAGE.md

 ## Next Steps

-- Configure your domain in `cloudflared/config.yml`
+- ✅ Configure your domain in `cloudflared/config.yml` (now using halibut.cc)
 - Set up WAF rules in Cloudflare dashboard
 - Add monitoring and alerting
 - Scale horizontally with multiple app replicas